 Risk management is a systematic process of recognizing risk and developing methods to both minimize and manage the risk.
-This requires the development of a method to identify, prioritize, treat (deal with), control and monitor risk exposures.
+This requires the development of a method to identify, assess, treat (deal with), control and monitor risk exposures.
 In risk management, a process is followed where the risks are assessed against the likelihood (chance) of them occurring and the severity or amount of loss or damage (impact) which may result if they do happen.

-1.7 Which risks do banks need to manage
+1.7 Which risks do FIs need to consider